Help

 To provide Full Disk Access to Duplicate File Finder and let the app restore items from your Trash, do the following:

-1. Open the app’s preferences and go to the Full Disk Access tab.
+1. Open the app’s settings and go to the Disk Access tab.

 1. Open System Settings.